David Bowie: The Genesis of Tin Machine

 πŸ›οΈ Compass Point Studios

-πŸ—’οΈ Note: David concludes June with the primary recording phase finished.
-The band feels a strong sense of camaraderie, having successfully functioned as a democratic unit throughout the intense Caribbean heat.
+πŸ—’οΈ Notes: Bowie concludes June with the primary recording phase finished.
+The band feels a strong sense of camaraderie, having successfully functioned as a democratic unit throughout the intense recording process in the Caribbean heat.

 Mixing & The Search for Rawness – July 1988